gehly/teachbook_example/book/intro.md

 width: 50%
 name: roo_hardware
 ---
-add bestand in de folder
+add file in the folder
 ```